-I told her told her that this was actually a thing, there are photographers who specialize in birth photography.
+I told her that this was actually a thing, there are photographers who specialize in birth photography.
 While I never intended to add it to my list of services, I’d always though it would be an incredible experience to have and of course share those images with the parents.
-My prior knowledge of birth up until that point was limited to what births are like on TV and in movies, but you never really know what it’s actually like until you’re there and you’re experiencing it first-hand.
+My prior knowledge of birth at that point was limited to what births are like on TV and in movies, but you never really know what it’s actually like until you’re there and you’re experiencing it first-hand.
 To capture a moment like that is truly incredible.

 Nikki’s due date was Sunday, July 8 and of course, I had a wedding booked on that day.
-I went it it knowing I might not be able to photograph her birth, but I’d do everything I could to make it.
+I went in it knowing I might not be able to photograph her birth, but I’d do everything I could to make it.
 About a week and a half before her due date, Nikki saw her doctor for a check up and they were monitoring her stats to decide if they would induce her the next day.

 Nikki had plans to give birth as naturally as possible and wanted to labor at home as long as she could.
-After hours laboring at home, they headed to the hospital as per doctors orders late that night.
+After hours at home, they headed to the hospital as per doctors orders late that night.
 I went home expecting that she still wouldn’t be ready until the morning.
 Lucky, I live just about 15 minutes from the hospital she was delivering at, and I kept my phone ringer the loudest possible setting, anxiously awaiting ‘the call.’

 This was one of those moments when you discover just how fast you really can get ready!
 I have never flown out of bed, gotten myself dressed, and arrived at the hospital in such a short amount of time.
 All I can say is thank god there weren’t any cops on 206 at 3am.
 Running through the hospital hallways, barely knowing where I was even going, I finally arrived in the labor and delivery ward in a panic.
 I frantically asked the nurse, “Did she have the baby yet?!”
 The nurse told me there was still time and that Nikki was sleeping and had not delivered yet.
 And also to calm the heck down.